mattzuzolo/ellsworth-kelly-generator-js/README.md

 # ellsworth-kelly-generator-js
 Recreate Ellsworth Kelly's "Spectrum Colors Arranged by Chance" on the web.
-This project was created using javascript.
+This project was created using JavaScript.

 Some of the originals here: